-The Student Housing Ordinance relegates anyone enrolled in college or graduate school to the status of second-class citizen within the City of Providence, without the rights guaranteed to all other residents of the City.
+The Student Housing Ordinance violates the due process and equal protection guarantees of the Rhode Island Constitution.
+It relegates anyone enrolled in college or graduate school to the status of second-class citizen within the City of Providence, without the rights guaranteed to all other residents of the City.
 It also diminishes the rights of property owners to rent their homes to the tenants of their choice.
-Worst of all, there is no reasonable connection between the Ordinance and the City's stated goal of preserving the "family" character of the targeted neighborhoods.
-The Superior Court erred in holding that the Ordinance is not subject to a strict scrutiny analysis, and further erred in its holding that the ordinance is rationally related to a legitimate state interest.
-The Court should reverse the Superior Court decision and find that the Student Housing
+Worst of all, there is no reasonable connection between the Ordinance and the City's stated goal of preserving the "family" character of the neighborhoods around Providence College and Rhode Island College.
+In light of the other, non-discriminatory remedies available to the City and its residents to combat the problems that may sometimes arise near college campuses, the Court should not permit the City to adopt a measure that is both discriminatory and likely ineffective.
+The Court should invalidate the Student Housing Ordinance as unconstitutional.